AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="GraphicNode+hasLinkedGraphicFill"></a>

 ### *graphicNode.hasLinkedGraphicFill : <code>boolean</code>*
-True if the node's image fill comes from a link to an external resource, such as Creative Cloud Libraries.
+True if the node has an image fill that comes from a link to an external resource, such as Creative Cloud Libraries.
+Equivalent to the expression: <code>node.fill && node.fill.linked</code>.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)
 **Read only**: true